MerosCrypto/Meros/docs/Protocol/Transactions.md

 - signature: Ed25519 Signature.
 - proof: Work that proves this isn't spam.

 Every Send must have at least 1 input.
 Every Send input must be either a Claim or a Send, where the specified output is to the sender.
-If the specified outputs are to different keys, the sender is the MuSig Public Key created out of the unique keys.
+If the outputs used as inputs are to different keys, the sender is the MuSig Public Key created from them, where `H` is Blake2b-512, `L` is `H(keys)` instead of `keys`, and `Hagg` is `H` with a prefixed domain separation tag of "agg".

 Every output's key must be an Ed25519 Public Key.
 The specified key does not need to be a valid Ed25519 Public Key.
 The output's amount must be non-zero.